damian-lis/portfolio-website/README.md

 <br/>

-### 3.24.
-Description of the togglePreventHidden method (toggle "on") of the Curtain object (inside the handleFormSubmit method)
+<h3 id="form-togglepreventhidden-on-method">3.24.
+Description of the togglePreventHidden method (toggle "on") of the Curtain object (inside the handleFormSubmit method)</h3>

 Next up, as we'll see in the handleFormSubmit method, we call the togglePreventHidden method of the Curtain object which prevents the form from being deleted through the curtain element (this method was explained at the time of describing the Curtain object).